Application notes

 Implementing a boxcar averager

-The objective of this section is to provide a comprehensive guide on implementing a boxcar averager, as illustrated by a step-by-step flowchart in Figure 4.
+The objective of this section is to provide a comprehensive guide on implementing a boxcar averager, available from the Liquid Instruments Github as illustrated by a step-by-step flowchart in Figure 4.
 The general procedures can be described as follows:

 (1) Adjusting the trigger level for appropriate triggering